Selengerel/SeattleAirbnb_Analysis/README.md

 ## Installation and Libraries  <a name="installation"></a>

-Anaconda installation was required to have Jupyter notebook with python 3.6.
+Anaconda installation is required to have Jupyter notebook with python 3.6.

 Following libraries are used in python 3.6